 - To gift funds to qualified donees as defined in subsection 149.1 (1) of the Income Tax Act.

 - Establish and fund a Treasure Life Bead program at the Stollery Children’s Hospital in Edmonton to recognize procedures administered to all cardiac children under admission at the Hospital.
-(This will be very similar to the Bravery Beads program now administered at the Toronto Sick Kids Hospital and many cancer bead programs being delivered at many hospitals in Canada).
+(This is similar to the Bravery Beads program administered at the Toronto Sick Kids Hospital and many cancer bead programs being delivered at hospitals in Canada).

 - Educate the public about pediatric heart disease and stroke prevention, treatment options and post-operative care utilizing such things as school programs, media, brochures, letters and the Treasure Life website.